← All posts

 (Quick disclosure.
 This is our product.
 We included it because leaving it out of a comparison we wrote would be weirder than putting it in.
 Same format as every other entry.)

-Pricing is $20 a month with a 7-day free trial, and all features are included.
+Pricing has two paths.
+The 5 Day Pass at $5 is a one-time purchase for a single upcoming interview, no auto-renewal, full access for five days.
+Pro at $20 a month is the recurring plan for an ongoing search, with a 3-day free trial.
+Both unlock every feature.
 The fit is active job seekers who want per-application resume tailoring plus interview prep, cover letters, and job search in one tool.

 Rezi